ebrehault/slides/plone/ploneconf-2017-frontend.md

 # Presenter Notes

-Managing frontend process or best practices into Plone is very difficult, it costs a lot of time to implement
+Managing frontend process or best practices into Plone is very difficult, costs a lot of time

-(by the time it is implemented, the JavaScript build chain tooling has moved away by 3 generations)
+(by the time it is done, the js build chain tooling has moved away by 3 generations)

 and the result is not effective for Plone developers, neither for frontend developers

-I believed we could make Plone a good tool for frontend developers.

-We have Diazo, Dexterity, Mosaic, I developed Rapido too.
-All very good stuff.
+I believed we could make Plone a good tool for frontend developers (we have Diazo, Dexterity, Mosaic, Rapido .
+All very good stuff.)

 That's actually usable for a frontend dev, but compare to the productivity he/she can get when doing pure front, this is ridiculous.
 And they don't enjoy it anyway.
 So, not an option either.

 We need to reconsider the whole thing.
 This Google spreadsheet thing, let's stop calling it stupid.